ondrejbiza/mdp_abstraction/README.md

 ### Homomorphism

-MDP homomorphism [(Ravindran 2014)](https://dl.acm.org/citation.cfm?id=1023021) is more lenient than bisimulation because two states can be equivalent even if they do not behave the same given some action.
+MDP homomorphism [(Ravindran 2014)](https://dl.acm.org/citation.cfm?id=1023021) is more lenient than bisimulation because two states can be equivalent even if they do not behave the same given some action, but we need to find a mapping between actions of equivalent states.

 **Pick:**